OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-12.md

 ## Romans 12:15

-Rejoice with those who rejoice, and weep with those who weep.
+Rejoice with those who rejoice; weep with those who weep.

 ## Romans 12:16

-Be of the same mind toward one another; do not be haughty in mind, but associate with the lowly.
+Live in harmony with one another.
+Do not be proud, but be willing to associate with people of low position.
 Do not be wise in your own estimation.

 ## Romans 12:17

-Never repay evil for evil to anyone.
-Respect what is right in the sight of all people.
+Do not repay anyone evil for evil.
+Be careful to do what is right in the sight of everyone.

 ## Romans 12:18

-If possible, so far as it depends on you, be at peace with all people.
+If it is possible, as far as it depends on you, live at peace with everyone.

 ## Romans 12:19

-Never take your own revenge, beloved, but leave room for the wrath of God, for it is written:
-“Vengeance is Mine, I will repay,” says the Lord.
+Do not take revenge, my dear friends, but leave room for God’s wrath, for it is written: “Vengeance is mine; I will repay,” says the Lord.

 ## Romans 12:20

+On the contrary:

-> “But if your enemy is hungry, feed him;
+> “If your enemy is hungry, feed him;
-> If he is thirsty, give him a drink;
+> if he is thirsty, give him something to drink.
-> For in so doing you will heap burning coals on his head.”
+> In doing this, you will heap burning coals on his head.”

 ## Romans 12:21